slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"My family history begins with me, but yours ends with you."
 -- Iphicrates [-418]*

+> *"Children need models rather than critics."
+-- Joseph Joubert [1754]*

 > *"Some day you will know that a father is much happier in his children’s happiness than in his own.
 I cannot explain it to you: it is a feeling in your body that spreads gladness through you."
 -- Honoré De Balzac [1799]*

+> *"It is easier to build strong children than to repair broken men."
+-- Frederick Douglass [1818]*

 > *"Children begin by loving their parents.
 After a time they judge them.
 Rarely, if ever, do they forgive them."
 -- Oscar Wilde [1854]*